The purpose of The Great American Brass Band Festival is to foster the

 Click here for Accessibility Information

-If you would like to learn more about how you can help, we invite you to get involved!
+If you would like to learn more about how you can help, we invite you to contact us to get involved!

 Community & Lodging Info

-The Great American Brass Band Festival is a Festival that celebrates brass music and is in its 26th year.
+The Great American Brass Band Festival is a Festival that celebrates brass music and is in its 27th year.
 The Festival is every June in beautiful downtown Danville, Kentucky and on the campus of Centre College.The Festival is a free, family friendly four day event.
 Bands come from all over the United States and Europe.
-We feature many events throughout the 4 day, including, Bayou and Brass Street Party, People’s Parade, Great American Picnic, BBQ & Brass, Great American Swing Dance and our newest event, The Great American Art Festival.
-Travel to Danville, Kentucky and enjoy this one of a kind Festival June 4-7th, 2015.
+We feature many events throughout the 4 days, including, Bayou and Brass Street Party, People’s Parade, Great American Picnic, Kids Art Fest, Great American Swing Dance and our newest event, The Great American Art Festival.
+Travel to Danville, Kentucky and enjoy this one of a kind Festival.
 Meet Our Board of Directors.

 Niki Kinkade-Executive Director